 John Maxwell to present at Etech Global Services’ Servant Leadership Conference

-NACOGDOCHES, TEXAS, UNITED STATES , August 4, 2021 /EINPresswire.com/ -- Etech Global Services is honored to be hosting Dr. John Maxwell at the upcoming Etech’s Servant Leadership Conference to be held on August 9, 2021.
-He will be presenting some great learnings from his recent book, The Leader’s Greatest Return.
-In this book, Maxwell shares the most important lessons he has learned about the leadership development process and will unveil transforming insights on servant leadership during the event.
+NACOGDOCHES, TX, UNITED STATES, August 7, 2021 /EINPresswire.com/ -- Etech Global Services is honored to host Dr. John Maxwell at the upcoming Etech’s Servant Leadership Conference to be held on August 9, 2021.
+He will be presenting from his recent book, The Leader’s Greatest Return.
+In this book, Maxwell shares the most important lessons he has learned about the leadership development process.

 Etech Global Services